WORKLIFE INSTITUTE HIGHLIGHTS OF 2020

 CFO and Attorney

-The Worklife Institute Staff
+The Worklife Institute Executive Team

 MEMBERS OF THE BOARD OF DIRECTORS

-Worklife Ministry, Inc., d/b/a Worklife Institute is a 501(c)(3) nonprofit, tax-exempt, Organization governed by its Board of Directors.
+Worklife Ministry, Inc., d/b/a Worklife Institute is a 501(c)(3) nonprofit, tax-exempt, organization governed by its Board of Directors.

 Worklife Institute does not discriminate on the basis of race, color, religion, sex, handicap or sexual orientation in any of its policies, practices or procedures.